 Naoshima Travel Guide: Everything You Need to Know for a Trip to Japan’s Art Islands

-A world class museum doubles up as a hotel, cutting edge modern art flows along the coastline, and disused buildings are transformed into pop-up galleries.
-Just a snapshot of what to expect from Japan’s Art Islands.
+A world class museum doubles up as a hotel, cutting edge modern art and architecture flows along the coastline, and disused buildings are transformed into pop-up galleries.
+Just a snapshot of what to expect when planning a trip to Japan’s Art Islands.

 Located in the Seto Inland Sea, Naoshima, and neighbouring island Teshima, are home to artworks from the likes of Yayoi Kusama, James Turrell and Lee Ufan.
 The majority of the galleries on the island are designed by world-renowned architect, Tadao Ando, in his signature brutal and minimal style.
 The architecture itself often becomes the art, blending into the landscape and interacting with natural light as the days pass.
 The creative energy is felt around every corner, and with modest shrines and temples, and local fishermen going about their daily lives, it’s a truly Japanese affair.